metagenomics/metagenomics-tk/docs/modules/export.md

 # Export

 This module exports a set of results produced by Metagenomics-tk.
-Currently the export for EMGB needs the results of the following tools:
+Currently, the export for EMGB needs the results of the following tools:

 1. Assembly
 2. Binning